OpenVAA/voting-advice-application/docs/candidate-app/import-functionality.md

 The `email` field is used as the unique identifier for candidates.

+Import fails and error messages are displayed if there are any of the following problems with the data:

+ - Candidate doesn't have all the required fields (firstName, lastName, party, email, published)
+ - Email field is empty
+ - Email is not unique
+ - Party id is not valid

 Here is an example csv for the candidate import:
 ```
 firstName,lastName,party,email,published